dabreadman/dsc-firestore-tut/README.md

 Now we add a `document`.
 We can use `Auto-ID` because why not, am I right?
-Well there's a reason we use `password generator` instead of thinking them ourselves, and it'd be bad to have the **id**s reverse engineered.
+Well, there's a reason we use `password generator` instead of thinking them ourselves, and it would spell doom to have the **id**s easily reverse-engineered.
 ![Document Auto-ID](https://i.imgur.com/iQUbWgc.jpg)

 Now let's declare a **Field** of `Some-Field` with the **type** `string` and **value** of `Some-Value`.